 - Vegan & Egg-Free Filling: Swap eggs for silken tofu or a flaxseed egg (1 tablespoon ground flaxseed + 3 tablespoon water per egg) to make the filling fully vegan.

 - Citrus Variations & Flavor Twists: Try blood orange, lemon, or lime/lemon blend for a fun citrus twist.
-Add a teaspoon of vanilla extract or a pinch of salt to enhance depth of flavor.
+Add a teaspoon of vanilla extract or a pinch of salt to enhance the depth of flavor.

 How to Make Gluten Free Key Lime Pie